 - Boyd's God-encounter was not arrived at by means of reason or inductive arguments from experience (arguing from premises to conclusion).
 It was unprovoked and non-evidential, yet real.
 It was more real in the sense of it being a personal encounter, a relationship-thing with God.

-- I have had a number of unknowing-experiences with God.
+- I have had many unknowing-experiences with God.
 They are heavy, thick, palpable, and glorious.
 They form an important part of my personal faith in God.
 They cannot be used evidentially in logical arguments for the existence of God.
-They are personally verifying and convincing.
+But, they are personally verifying and convincing.
 My spiritual journal is filled with them.
 These "dark" experiences of God have, at times, been revolutionary in terms of what God is doing in me.
 They are faith-building, and increase my love for God.
-And my theological framework predicts they will and perhaps even should, at times, happen.
+My theological framework predicts they will, and perhaps even should, at times, happen.